LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 	http://www.graphviz.org/

-When using Windows, there are know issues with some Prolog compilers due to the internal representation of paths.
+When using Windows, there are known issues with some Prolog compilers due to the internal representation of paths.
 If you encounter problems with a specific back-end Prolog compiler, try to use another supported back-end Prolog compiler when generating diagrams.